weirongxu/coc-markdown-preview-enhanced/README.md

 **Enable the `Run code chunk` feature**

-> Please use this feature with caution because it may put your security at risk!
-Your machine can get hacked if someone makes you open a markdown with malicious code while script execution is enabled.
+> _Note: Please use this feature with caution because it may put your security at risk!
+Your machine can get hacked if someone makes you open a markdown with malicious code while script execution is enabled._

 ```json
 {